jordyvanvorselen/blog/content/posts/flutter-silent-notifications/index.md

 );
 ```

-If you read [the documentation](https://developer.android.com/develop/ui/views/notifications/channels#importance) carefully, you'll notice that only the `Priority` setting supports the `max` option.
+If you read [the documentation](https://developer.android.com/develop/ui/views/notifications/channels#importance) carefully, you'll notice that the highest value for the `Priority` setting is `max`.
 That is fine.

 But the highest `Importance` option is `high`, not `max`.
-The `flutter_local_notifications` plugin also supports `max` for the `Importance` setting, so this makes it very easy to select the wrong option.
+The `flutter_local_notifications` plugin also supports `max` for the `Importance` setting, so this makes it very easy to accidently choose the wrong option.
 To fix this problem, we just have to change the `Importance` setting:

 ```dart
 static final _channel = AndroidNotificationChannel(